sr39/gizmo-debug/scripts/gizmo_documentation.md

 ####################################################################################################
 ## ----------------------------------------------------------------------------------------------------------------------------
 # ---- sub-grid models (for large-volume simulations or modest/low resolution galaxy simulations) -----------------------------
-# -------- these are all ultimately variations of the Springel & Hernquist 2005 sub-grid models for the ISM, star formation,
+# -------- these are all ultimately variations of the Springel & Hernquist 2005 sub-grid models for the ISM, star formation, and winds.
-# -------- and stellar winds. their use follows the GADGET-3 use policies.
-If you are not sure whether you have permission to use them,
-# -------- you should contact those authors (Lars Hernquist & Volker Springel)
-# -----------------------------------------------------------------------------------------------------------------------------
+# -------- Volker has granted permissions for their use, provided users properly cite the sources for the relevant models and scalings (described below)
 #GALSF_EFFECTIVE_EQS            # Springel-Hernquist 'effective equation of state' model for the ISM and star formation [cite Springel & Hernquist, MNRAS, 2003, 339, 289]
 #GALSF_SUBGRID_WINDS            # sub-grid winds ('kicks' as in Oppenheimer+Dave,Springel+Hernquist,Boothe+Schaye,etc): enable this master switch for basic functionality [cite Springel & Hernquist, MNRAS, 2003, 339, 289]
 #GALSF_SUBGRID_WIND_SCALING=0   # set wind velocity scaling: 0 (default)=constant v [and mass-loading]; 1=velocity scales with halo mass (cite Oppenheimer & Dave, 2006, MNRAS, 373, 1265), requires FOF modules; 2=scale with local DM dispersion as Vogelsberger 13 (cite Zhu & Li, ApJ, 2016, 831, 52)
 #GALSF_WINDS_ORIENTATION=0      # directs wind orientation [0=isotropic/random, 1=polar, 2=along density gradient]
+## ----------------------------------------------------------------------------------------------------------------------------
+# ---- pure thermal/scalar stellar feedback models (simplified energy injection; tend to severely over-cool owing to lack of mechanical/kinetic treatment at finite resolution -----------------------------
+#GALSF_FB_THERMAL               # simple 'pure thermal energy dump' feedback: mass, metals, and thermal energy are injected locally in simple kernel-weighted fashion around young stars. currently follows AGORA feedback scheme. cite Kim et al., 2016, ApJ, 833, 202 if used.
-#GALSF_TURNOFF_COOLING_WINDS    # turn off cooling for SNe-heated particles (as Stinson+ 2006 GASOLINE model, cite it); requires GALSF_FB_SNE_HEATING; use by permission of developer P. Hopkins)
+#GALSF_FB_TURNOFF_COOLING       # turn off cooling for SNe-heated particles (as Stinson+ 2006 GASOLINE model, cite it); requires GALSF_FB_SNE_HEATING or GALSF_FB_THERMAL; use by permission of developer P. Hopkins)
 #GALSF_GASOLINE_RADHEATING      # heat gas with luminosity from young stars (as Stinson+ 2013 GASOLINE model, cite it); requires GALSF_FB_SNE_HEATING; use by permission of developer P. Hopkins)
 ## ----------------------------------------------------------------------------------------------------
 ####################################################################################################
 ```

 These flags relate to popular 'sub-grid' models for star formation and feedback.
 These models replace explicit resolution of the ISM with simple analytic model approximations, and "tuned" models for galactic winds designed to reproduce the stellar mass function.
 These are useful for comparison studies or for large-volume cosmological simulations where the resolution is ~100pc - kpc, but more explicit ISM physics, wind, and star formation models are also available in the code for small-scale simulations.

 **GALSF\_EFFECTIVE\_EQS**: This enables the 'effective equation of state' (EOS) model originally developed by Springel & Hernquist, MNRAS, 2003, 339, 289.
 We point the interested reader to that paper for the detailed description (and that paper should be cited, if this is used).
 This replaces explicit resolution of a multi-phase ISM (as well as any cooling below ~10^4 K) with a stiff EOS for gas above some modest density (a single-phase polytropic gas), motivated by a McKee & Ostriker-like analytic toy model for a two-phase ISM.
 The parameters describing this EOS are specified in the parameterfile.
 This is the model used in GADGET-2/3 and AREPO, and in many major simulation projects ("Illustris", "OWLS", "Eagle", the Oppenheimer & Dave IGM studies, and more).
 Note that this is a module for the rather complex physical model for the effective EOS developed therein; if you simply want to insert a pure-polytropic EOS above some density, this can be accomplished by instead adding a single line in the "get_pressure" subroutine in "eos.c" (see what is done with the EOS\_ENFORCE\_ADIABAT or EOS\_TRUELOVE\_PRESSURE flags, for example).
-Use of this module follows the user policies for the Springel & Hernquist 2003 models (as in GADGET-3), and users should cite that paper.
-Users should cite Springel & Hernquist, MNRAS, 2003, 339, 289.
+Volker Springel originally developed this module for GADGET-3, but he has allowed us to make it public in the current GIZMO form (with slightly modified implementation), on the understanding that users will properly credit the papers that actually developed these modules.
+Users should specifically cite Springel & Hernquist, MNRAS, 2003, 339, 289.

 **GALSF\_SUBGRID\_WINDS**: This enables sub-grid "decoupled" winds: essentially, for every unit mass stars formed, some proportional mass is forced out of the galaxy at a desired velocity, with the "mass loading" set by hand in the parameterfile.
 As above, this is the 'base' numerical model used in GADGET-2/3 and AREPO, and in many major simulation projects ("OWLS", "Eagle", "Illustris", etc).
 One can choose to allow the winds to be hydrodynamically de-coupled, or immediately recoupled, using parameterfile options.
 Users should cite Springel & Hernquist, MNRAS, 2003, 339, 289.